-Edison became famous for saying “I have not failed 10,000 times.
+Edison became famous for saying, “I have not failed 10,000 times.
 I have not failed once.
 I have succeeded in proving that those 10,000 ways will not work.
 When I have eliminated the ways that will not work, I will find the way that will work.”
-I’m sure Edison wouldn’t have minded if someone would have saved him from 9,000 useless lightbulbs, but had he never felt the sting of the “will not work”, the euphoria of, “It’s alive!” just doesn’t give you the same endorphin rush.

-There’s sometimes where failure isn’t an option.
-Let’s take working with large carnivores for an example.
-When you’re in the business of touching 300 locks and doors a day that keep a piece of mesh between you and a 300 pound tiger you can’t bat 40%.
-That means 60% of your day you got eaten by a tiger.
-In a case like this, a great leader defines clear protocols, reevaluates them at every turn, analyzes the process, listens to feedback, makes adjustments, audits for compliance, and when teaching someone new, they do not allow them to learn by trial and error.
-They give them a proven formula and then ensure the trainee sticks to it.
-Like super glue.
+There are sometimes when failure isn’t an option.
+Let’s take working with large carnivores as an example.
+When you’re in the business of touching 300 locks and doors a day that keep a piece of mesh between you and a 300-pound tiger, you can’t bat 40%.
+That means 60% of your day, you would have gotten eaten by a tiger.
+In a case like this, confident leadership defines clear protocols, reevaluates them, analyzes the process, listens to feedback, makes adjustments, and audits for compliance.
+Teaching someone new does not allow them to learn by trial and error.
+They give them a proven formula and then ensure the trainee sticks to it, like super glue.

-When it comes to training a behavior you sit back and watch.
+When it comes to training a behavior, you sit back and watch.
 Offer advice when asked, input if needed, but mostly, hold your tongue.
-You let the trainer make some mistakes, and if it goes south you step in and fix it.
-Likely, it won’t go south, likely the trainer will flourish and have a behavior that is the pinnacle of their career!
+You let the trainer make some mistakes, and if it goes south, you step in and fix it.
+Likely, it won’t go south; probably, the trainer will flourish and have a behavior that is the pinnacle of their career!

-Being a leader is a balance and that balance can be a real struggle.
-It’s hard to know when you should let them stumble and when you should step in.
-Evaluate each individual and each situation and ask yourself (with confidence), “Can I fix it if they break it?”
-Chances are more often than not, the answer is yes!
+Being a leader is a balance, and that balance can be a real struggle.
+It’s hard to know when you should let them stumble and step in.
+Evaluate each individual and situation and ask yourself (with confidence), “Can I fix it if they break it?”
+Chances are, more often than not, the answer is yes!